Hexcel (NYSE:HXL) Releases Quarterly Earnings Results, Beats Estimates By $0.12 EPS

-Hexcel (NYSE:HXL – Get Rating) posted its quarterly earnings data on Tuesday.
-The aerospace company reported $0.50 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.38 by $0.12, Briefing.com reports.
+Hexcel (NYSE:HXL – Get Rating) posted its earnings results on Tuesday.
+The aerospace company reported $0.50 EPS for the quarter, topping the consensus estimate of $0.38 by $0.12, Briefing.com reports.
+The firm had revenue of $457.70 million for the quarter, compared to analyst estimates of $431.53 million.
 Hexcel had a return on equity of 8.73% and a net margin of 9.19%.
-The company had revenue of $457.70 million for the quarter, compared to analysts’ expectations of $431.53 million.
-During the same period in the previous year, the firm posted $0.22 EPS.
-Hexcel’s revenue was up 17.2% compared to the same quarter last year.
+Hexcel’s revenue for the quarter was up 17.2% compared to the same quarter last year.
+During the same period last year, the company earned $0.22 earnings per share.

 Hexcel Price Performance

-The business also recently announced a quarterly dividend, which will be paid on Friday, May 12th.
-Shareholders of record on Friday, May 5th will be given a dividend of $0.125 per share.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, May 12th.
+Stockholders of record on Friday, May 5th will be issued a dividend of $0.125 per share.
+This represents a $0.50 dividend on an annualized basis and a dividend yield of 0.70%.
 The ex-dividend date is Thursday, May 4th.
-This represents a $0.50 annualized dividend and a dividend yield of 0.70%.
-Hexcel’s payout ratio is currently 28.25%.
+Hexcel’s payout ratio is 28.25%.

 Hexcel Corp. engages in the development, manufacture, and marketing of lightweight structural materials.
 It operates through the Composite Materials and Engineered Products segments.
 The Composite Materials segment includes carbon fiber, specialty reinforcements, resins, prepregs and other fiber-reinforced matrix materials, and honeycomb core product lines and pultruded profiles.